US jobless rate sinks to 4.2% as many more people find jobs

 As a result, the proportion of Americans who are in the workforce rose from 61.6% to 61.8%, the first significant increase since April.
 If that much-anticipated development continues, it could point to stronger job growth ahead.

+Still, the government’s survey of businesses suggested that some employers were more cautious about hiring last month.
+Restaurants, bars and hotels added just 23,000 jobs, down from 170,000 in October.
+That could reflect the effects of an uptick in COVID-19 cases last month and a reduction in outdoor dining.

-Even as the jobless rate has steadily declined this year, the proportion of Americans who are working or searching for jobs has barely budged, at least until this month.
+The uptick in the number of people looking for work is important because even as the jobless rate has steadily declined this year, the proportion of Americans who are working or searching for jobs has barely budged.
 A shortage of job-seekers tends to limit hiring and force companies to pay more to attract and keep employees.
 Higher pay can help sustain spending and growth.
 But it can also feed inflation if businesses raise prices to offset their higher labor costs, which they often do.

+One result is that there are now about 3.6 million fewer people with jobs than there were before the pandemic.
+Yet only about one-third of them are actively looking for work and are classified as unemployed.
+The remaining two-thirds are no longer job-hunting and so aren’t counted as unemployed.

-Whether or not the increase in job-seekers continues is a critical question for the Federal Reserve.
+Whether or not more people start searching for jobs is a critical question for the Federal Reserve.
 If the proportion of people in the workforce doesn’t rise much, it would suggest that the Fed is nearing its goal of maximum employment.

 With inflation at a three-decade high and far above the Fed’s 2% annual target, reaching its employment mandate would heighten pressure on Chair Jerome Powell to raise interest rates sooner rather than later.
 Doing so would make loans more expensive for many individuals and businesses.